leon4rd/test/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.